Funding information

 Community Foundations of New Zealand

-Community Foundations have been established throughout New Zealand, and each region has funds available for application by community groups (for example: The Women's Fund, Auckland Foundation's Grassroots Giving Programme and the North Shore Fund, or The South Canterbury Health Endowment Fund).
-Check their website for a Foundation branch near you.
+Each region has funds available for community groups.
+Examples include The Women’s Fund, Auckland Foundation’s Grassroots Giving Programme and the South Canterbury Health Endowment Fund.

 Philanthropic trusts and foundations